History of South Sudan: Second Sudanese Civil War

+In 2005, the Comprehensive Peace Agreement was signed in Machakos, Kenya between the Government of Sudan and the SPLA/M with mediation from the Intergovernmental Authority on Development, Italy, Norway the United Kingdom and the United States.
+The agreement marked the end of the Second Sudanese Civil War, reestablished the Southern Sudan Autonomous Region and established that a referendum on southern Sudanese independence would be held in 2011.

 Independence referendum

-From 9–15 January 2011 people from South Sudan voted on whether they should break away from Sudan and declare independence.
-On 30 January 2011, the results had shown that 98.83% of the population had voted for independence from Sudan.

-At midnight on 9 July 2011, South Sudan became an independent country under the name Republic of South Sudan.
-On 14 July 2011, South Sudan became the 193rd member state of the United Nations.
-On 28 July 2011, South Sudan joined the African Union as its 54th member state.
+As promised by the Comprehensive Peace Agreement southern Sudan held an independence referendum in 2011.
+Voting in the referendum was open from 9 January to 15 January.
+98.83% of voters voted in favour of independence with a 99% turnout.
+At midnight on 9 July 2011, southern Sudan became an independent country under the name "Republic of South Sudan".
+On 14 July 2011, South Sudan became the 193rd member state of the United Nations and on 28 July 2011, South Sudan joined the African Union as its 54th member state.

 Certain disputes still remain with Sudan, such as sharing of the oil revenues, as an estimated 80% of the oil in both Sudans is from South Sudan, which would represent amazing economic potential for one of the world's most deprived areas.
 The region of Abyei still remains disputed and despite attempts to hold a separate referendum to decide on ownership, a number of issues delayed and ultimately cancelled an official referendum.
-In July 2011, following a UNSC resolution, Ethiopian peacekeepers began entering the area in order to prevent the military forces of Sudan and South Sudan from attempting to seize control of the area.
+In July 2011, following a UNSC resolution, Ethiopian peacekeepers began entering the area to prevent the military forces of Sudan and South Sudan from attempting to seize control of the area.